Angolhitheemu

 Angolhitheemu (Dhivehi: އަނގޮޅިތީމު) is one of the islands in Raa Atoll with population of 500 people.

 History

 Angolhitheem is conceded as on one of the islands in which the early settlers of Maldives lived.
+History tells us that Koimala, a prince from presumably South India who sailed to the Maldives with his Sinhalese wife alongside ships of slaves and treasure.
+He initially made his first stop at Maalhosmadulu Uthuruburi [Raa Atoll], in the island Rasgatheemu, with his slaves settled in Angolhitheemu island.
+The names of the islands were also dubbed by the king as Rasgatheemu – King's Island and Angolhitheemu-Slaves Island respectively.
+However, Koimala wished to move down-south to the Central Maldives sailing and reaching a sandbank with Fisherman on the Central East of Maldives.

 Geography

 The island is 187.44 km north of the country's capital, Malé.
 This island is a medium-sized island, with a total area of 34 ha.

 Demography

 The total population of An'golhitheem is around 500 people including men, women and children and almost 200 people are living on the island.
 Rest of people living in capital city Malé, other few islands and commercial island including resorts.

 Economy

 The people of An'golhitheem work at either resort jobs or government jobs, while most of the women work locally for their income.